brandlab-au/Bp/conf/www/README.md

 $ ionic start myApp sidemenu
 ```

-Then, to run it, cd into `myApp` and run:
+Then, to run it, cd into `conF` and run:

 ```bash
 $ ionic platform add ios